Reporting of transactions made by persons discharging managerial responsibilities

 Pursuant to the Market Abuse Regulation article 19, GreenMobility A/S, CVR no. 35 52 15 85 (“GreenMobility” or the “Company”), shall hereby notify receipt of information of the following transactions made by persons discharging managerial responsibilities in GreenMobility and persons closely associated with them in GreenMobility's shares and other financial instruments linked thereto.

-Reference is made to the company announcement no. 91/2021 dated 3 September 2021 regarding the Company’s rights issue with pre-emptive subscription rights for the Company’s existing shareholders allowing for subscription of up to 1,474,025 new shares with a nominal value of DKK 0.40 each at a subscription price of DKK 100 per new share (the “Offering”) and the Prospectus published by the Company in that connection.
+Reference is made to the company announcement no. 91/2021 dated 3 September 2021 regarding the Company’s rights issue with pre-emptive subscription rights for the Company’s existing shareholders allowing for subscription of up to 1,474,025 new shares with a nominal value of DKK 0.40 each at a subscription price of DKK 100 per new share (the “Offering”) and the Prospectus published by the Company in that connection and company announcement no. 92/2021 dated 14 September 2021 regarding reporting of transactions made by persons discharging managerial responsibilities.

 Transactions made in connection with the Offering

-In connection with Offering, the below transactions have been made by persons discharging managerial responsibilities in GreenMobility and persons closely associated with them in GreenMobility’s shares and other financial instruments linked thereto.
+In connection with Offering, Claus Schønemann Juhl has made the following transactions in GreenMobility’s shares and other financial instruments linked thereto:

+- Purchase of 591 pre-emptive rights (through his wholly owned company Juhl CPH Holding ApS) following sale of 591 pre-emptive rights (personally)

+to facilitate exercise of pre-emptive subscription rights by his wholly owned Company Juhl CPH Holding ApS

 Contact and further information